702Padmin/Flyertap-Distributor/Milestone1.md

 # Milestone 1
-The first milestone is to get the Mobile App setup for users to be able to user to track their runs.
+The first milestone is to get the Mobile App up and running.
+Again the main goal is to create an App where users can register, sign in, and track their runs.
+Where all data will be stored on a MySQL database.

 # Deliverables
 Complete the tasks below to complete the 1st Milestone.
 (Check off completed items)